 What is an SR-22?

-The SR-22 form, usually filed electronically, provides the driver’s state with proof of responsibility by showing that you have the required insurance coverage in effect.
-The state-mandated coverage may be the same as your state minimum liability requirements, or they may have higher limits.
-The exact auto insurance policy requirements differ by state.
+The SR-22 form, usually filed electronically, provides the state with proof that you have the required insurance coverage in effect.
+The state-mandated coverage may be the same as your state minimum liability requirements or have higher limits.
+Requirements differ by state.

 Who needs SR-22 insurance?

-“Drivers typically need SR-22 insurance after major violations like DUIs or reckless driving,” says Ryan McEachron, CEO of ISU Insurance Services.
+“Drivers typically need SR-22 insurance after major violations like DUIs or reckless driving,” says Ryan McEachron, CEO of ISU Insurance Services in Victorville, California.

 If you are required to get SR-22 insurance, you should receive a written request for this paperwork from your state’s Department of Motor Vehicles.